Mayhem: Targeted Corruption of Register and Stack Variables: Flipping Bits in CPU Registers

 \section{Flipping Bits in CPU Registers}

 The stack is a memory section that software processes use to store values temporarily.
+We experimentally found the context switching during moderate process activity and the attacker process running was enough to evict the victim data from the cache to be corrupted in DRAM without the attacker explicitly flushing it.
 The location of the last variable inserted into the stack is saved in the stack pointer registers.
 In assembly language, the stack can be used freely to store variables.
 However, higher-level languages and compilers use a convention that is based on the architecture and the operating system.
 These conventions set rules for converting C code into an assembly code, such as System V i386, System V x86\_64, Microsoft x64, and ARM.
 Each convention uses different registers for function inputs and return variables, and in certain cases the convention also uses the stack to store temporary variables.
 This makes the variables vulnerable to fault attacks by using Rowhammer on the stack.
 Now we will summarize the convention to show which situations cause the compiler to use stack for variable storage.
 Since our setup is focused on Linux, we will focus on System V x86\_64.